JulioPDX/poke_book/README.md

-# poke_book
+# Poke Book

-Playing with the pokeapi to generate a Pokemon trainers book
+Playing with the pokeapi to generate a Pokemon trainers book.